tkhamez/neucore/doc/Documentation.md

 - send EVE mail to accounts with deactivated groups.
 - delete expired HTTP cache entries.

-See `backend/bin/run-jobs.sh` for a script that runs them all.
+See `backend/bin/run-jobs.sh` for a script that runs them all in a sensible order.

 ## Data Structure (Backend)